OpenSwitchNOS/openswitch-ops/docs/diagnostic_dev_guide.md

 	 c.
 Null terminate the buffer.
 3. Initialize the basic diagnostic framework in the daemon init routine.

-*Note that the dagnostics framework is responsible for freeing the allocated buffer once it is used.*
+*Note that the diagnostics framework is responsible for freeing the allocated buffer once it is used.*

 ### BB script changes
-Add a dependancy in bbscript for the respective daemon.
+Add a dependency in bbscript for the respective daemon.
 ```
 DEPENDS = "ops-supportability"
 ```